bmike2047/wordscount/README.md

 ### 3)Load distribution and startup
 The first time the utility(worker) is run,it will create the DB structure and allocate the file chunks.
 It will also be the collector.
 Once it finished to process all the chunks it will wait for other workers to finish too.
-Then it will invoke a map-reduce command to MongoDB and once MongoDB is done it will display the least and most used word in the file.
+Then it will invoke a map/reduce command to MongoDB and once MongoDB is done it will display the least and most used word in the file.
-All workers perform an internal map-reduce at java level, before dumping the chunk result to the main collection, to avoid storing large volume of data but this will consume some CPU.
+All workers perform an internal map/reduce at java level, before dumping the chunk result to the main collection, to avoid storing large volume of data but this will consume some CPU.
 All the words count are store in DB to be queried at any time (to perform statistics, etc….)
 Load example: chucks: 300, workers: 3 -> each worker will process 100 chunks
 Load example: chucks: 30, workers: 30 -> each worker will process 1 chunks